garrandall/popular-music-data/tracks/written-all-over-your-face-the-rude-boys.md

-You dont have to say how much you love me, girl Because you show me every day
+You don't have to say how much you love me, girl Because you show me every day
 You kiss me, you miss me, you hold me very tight
 You love me in every way
 I love the way you carry you
 You got a lotta class and good taste
-And you dont have to say how much you care for me Because it's written all over, written all over your, your, your face, baby
+And you don't have to say how much you care for me Because it's written all over, written all over your, your, your face, baby

 Going to the bridge
 It's written on your face